F1 team: Red Bull co-founder Dietrich Mateschitz dies at 78 - NewsBreak

 F1 team: Red Bull co-founder Dietrich Mateschitz dies at 78

-AUSTIN, Texas — (AP) — Austrian billionaire Dietrich Mateschitz, the co-founder of energy drink company Red Bull and founder and owner of the Red Bull Formula One racing team, has died.
+Austrian billionaire Dietrich Mateschitz , the co-founder of energy drink company Red Bull and founder and owner of the Red Bull Formula One racing team, has died.
 He was 78.

 Mateschitz gained fame as the public face of Red Bull, an Austrian-Thai conglomerate that says it sold nearly 10 billion cans of its caffeine and taurine-based drink in 172 countries worldwide last year.